ioana-manghiuc/infinite-runner/README.md

 - _score_ : calculated and stored in PlayerPrefs.
 It stores the score of the last game, the highest score, and the previous highest score.
 This way, if the player obtains a new high score, upon the game's end, the user will see the previous high score as well as the fact that they achieved a new one.
 - _collision detection_ : if the fox collides with an obstacle, an animation and sound effect are played, and then the Game Over scene is loaded which is accompanied by a sound effect.
 The player will see the score they obtained in the run, and has the option to **_Retry_** or **_Exit_** to the Game Start scene.
 - _game start_ : when the game is started, a soundtrack is faded in.
 When/If a collision occurs, the soundtrack is faded out smoothly.
 - _audio_ : a menu to toggle the volume can be opened using the **P** key, and closed using the **L** key.
-In this menu the user can change the soundtrack music and the SFX music
+In this menu the user can change the soundtrack music and the SFX music, and these values are stored in PlayerPrefs.
 - _skybox_, in which our scene is placed

 **Assets used:**